Sibusiso Zuma

 Sibusiso Wiseman Zuma (born 23 June 1975) is a South African former professional footballer who played as a forward or midfielder.

 Club career

 Early career

 Born in Durban, KwaZulu-Natal, Zuma started his career for South African clubs Mighty Pa, African Wanderers and Orlando Pirates.

 F.C.
 Copenhagen

 In June 2000, Zuma joined Danish club F.C.
 Copenhagen, where he blossomed as a player.

-In 2001 Zuma was tied for 29th place for the 2001 FIFA World Player of the Year award.
+In 2001 Zuma was tied for 29th place for the 2001 FIFA World Player of the Year award, for his performance in the 2000–01 season.

+He helped the club win its second Danish football championship in the 2000–01 season, where Copenhagen won the Copenhagen Derby 3–1 in the last match of the season.
+He scored a bicycle kick that match, volleying the ball into the top corner out of Brøndby keeper Mogens Krogh's reach.
+This was later voted the Danish goal of the year, and was voted the best Superliga goal of the decade in December 2009.